 Free and open to the public.
 No tickets required.

 CIPC Preparatory Camp For Young Artists Competition Performance

 Glick Recital Hall, The Music Settlement

 Join the students of CIPC’s inaugural Preparatory Camp for Young Artists during the final performance in the Glick Recital Hall as they showcase their artistry and skills.
 Young pianists ages 12-17 will participate in an intensive week-long camp led by distinguished faculty that will include private lessons, masterclasses, competition workshops, concerto classes, and seminars to help prepare them for the competition lifestyle.
-Audiences will have the opportunity to listen and support students during this fun, final performance and help to determine the winners!
+Junior (ages 12-14) and Senior (ages 15-17) finalists will compete for cash prizes.
+Winners to be announced after the performances.
+Reception to follow.

 Reception to follow.

 Students are FREE, but need a ticket for admission.
 Please call 216-707-5397 to reserve a student ticket.